balajialg/Datahub-Test-Repo/_sources/FAQ.md

 6. What should I do if there is a package conflict?

 7. What should I do if my kernel dies?

-As a rule of thumb, restart the kernel whenever it dies

 8. What should I do if I am getting RStudio Initialization Error: Error occurred during transmission error.